-The 144-hour visa-free transit has been implemented in Shanghai, Hangzhou, Nanjing, Beijing, Tianjin, Shijiazhuang, Qinhuangdao, Dalian, Shenyang, Xiamen, Qingdao, Wuhan, Chengdu, Kunming, and Guangdong Province.
+The 144-hour visa-free transit has been implemented in Shanghai, Hangzhou, Nanjing, Beijing, Tianjin, Shijiazhuang, Qinhuangdao, Dalian, Shenyang, Xiamen, Qingdao, Wuhan, Chengdu, Kunming, and Guangdong Province, with the addition of Xi'an and Chongqing from December 1, 2019.

 For most visitors, a visa is not required if traveling to Hong Kong and/or Macau.

 Hong Kong: The former colony continues its liberal entry policies established by the British government.
 Citizens of about 160 countries can obtain visa-free entry for durations that range from 180 days to 7 days.
 See detailed information about Hong Kong visa.

 Macau: The territory's policies are more restrictive than those of Hong Kong.
 British nationals can stay for 6 months.
 Citizens of about 38 countries including those of the EU, the US, Canada, Australia, New Zealand, Japan, Israel, and South Korea can stay for 90 days.
 See detailed information about Macau visa.

 All visitors to Hong Kong and/or Macau are able to visit the surrounding Pearl River Delta visa-free as long as they go with a registered travel agency, such as ours, and meet certain conditions.
 The group size ranges from three to 40 people including the guide.